SOlaCoder005/coca-women-wellness/README.md

 ## 1. Overview
 - This website is the product of the Portfolio Project 1: HTML & CSS Essentials (a.k.a.
 Milestone Project 1, MS1).

 - It is part of the Code Institutes’ (CI) Diploma in Full Stack Software Development Diploma (5P).

 #### 1.1 Chosen Project Idea
 - Out of several ideas presented, Project Idea 0 was chosen as the project asked to ‘…bring your own ideas to life…” through the creation of a website.

 - To provide more conceptual structure to the project, the Coca Women Wellness (CWW) website uses the concepts presented in Project Idea Example 3 as a point of reference.

 #### 1.2 Project Goals
-Below is a summary of the goals of the project.

-1.2.1 Goals of the Coca Women Website

-The CWW site aims to develop users’ mindful practices (e.g. yoga, meditation etc.) which can help to boost overall wellbeing.
-The website hosts several digital mediums to reach this goal (e.g. videos on physical exercise, mindful practices, recipes, music, social activities and even meditations techniques).
-Such resources have been included on the site to reflect the feedback gained from users’ stories.
-Such stories were gathered at the early stages of website development and shall be expanded on in later sections of this file.

-1.2.2 User goals

-the users’ salient goal when visiting the site is to engage with visual and written content that develops and positively impacts multiple facets of their wellbeing.
-From the users’ stories, such facets include, but are not limited to; meditation practices, relationship content, hair and ‘healthy’ food recipes.
-As such, the CWW site inherently focus on such topics, through the lens of African/Caribbean culture.

 ## 2. User Experience (UX)

 #### 2.1 User Stories (Strategy)

-2.1.1 Market climate
+**2.1.1 Market climate**
 Through market research, the following findings supported the conceptualisation of the Coca Women Wellness Website:

 - Due to ongoing sociocultural and social-economic inequality in multiple societies (e.g. COVID-19 and continued social inequality), there has been increased discourse on raising awareness around, and providing greater support for improving people’s wellbeing.

 - Further, there has been an increased volume of socio-economic initiatives that aim to bolster the mental, social, and emotional wellbeing of minority groups, particularly those in the African and/or Caribbean diaspora.

 Considering this, the CWW hosts primary and secondary wellbeing media and resources (e.g. images, videos, tutorials, influencers, and recipes) curated by, and for, communities of the African/Caribbean diaspora.

-2.1.2 Essential Definitions – ‘Mindfulness’ and ‘Wellbeing’ An essential step in the development of Coca Women Wellness was to understand the semantic meaning and differences between the terms ‘Mindfulness’ and ‘Wellbeing’.
+**2.1.2 Essential Definitions – ‘Mindfulness’ and ‘Wellbeing’**

+An essential step in the development of Coca Women Wellness was to understand the semantic meaning and differences between the terms ‘Mindfulness’ and ‘Wellbeing’.

-**Wellbeing**
+Wellbeing

 While the terms _‘wellbeing’_  and  _‘mindfulness’_ are often used interchangeably.
 It is worth noting that wellbeing is considered a _‘… broad concept…relating to…personal dignity (including treatment of the individual with respect)…, physical and mental health and emotional wellbeing,.. social and economic wellbeing.
 To summarise, ‘…Wellbeing encompasses several areas of life.'.
 As such, it is a growing consensus that _‘…using a holistic approach to ensure a clear understanding of the individual’s views is vital to identifying and defining wellbeing in each case.”_ (Hpft.nhs.uk., 2021).

-**Mindfulness**
+Mindfulness

 Similarly, mindfulness is characterised as _“…the practice of maintaining a non-judgmental state of heightened or complete awareness of one's thoughts, emotions, or experiences on a moment-to-moment basis.”_  (Merriam-Webster.com, 2021).

 With these definitions in mind, rather than being interchangeable, wellbeing and mindfulness can be regarded as adjoining concepts, where developing mindful practices (in whatever area of life) is likely to positively impact overall wellbeing.

-2.1.3 Key Demographic(s)
+**2.1.3 Key Demographic(s)**
 ‘Demographics’ relates to the characteristics of a population and the specific groups within it.
 As such, the key demographic factors considered when choosing the target audience of the Coca Women Wellness website were:

     - Sex: Women
     - Age: 16-40
     - Ethnicity: African and/or Caribbean heritage

-2.1.4 Psychographics
+**2.1.4 Psychographics**

 ‘Psychographics’ refers to the common socio-psychological factors (e.g. motivations, priorities, perspectives etc.) that influences a person’s or groups’, beliefs, expectations, perspectives and hence behaviours.
 Prior to creating the website, some market research was conducted to gain insight into the potential psychographic expectations of the target audience.

 The research specifically focused on their expectations when visiting sites that offer content and resources around mindfulness and/or wellbeing.
 As such, several women were asked the following questions:

 1. Do you visit any wellbeing sites/apps?
 If so could provide some names?
 2. Do you follow any black female wellbeing influencers?
 3. Do you think wellbeing content created by and for black women would help support your wellbeing?